danvig/danvig.github.io/README.md

 - Hotel Template - A template for a hotel website (in-progress)

 - Web Development Landing Page - A landing page for my Web Development brand.

+- Stab - A re-creation of the search page for the first Stab film from Scream 5 (in-progress).